aws-samples/amazon-managed-service-for-apache-flink-examples/java/KafkaCustomKeystoreWithConfigProviders/README.md

 * `KafkaSourceTopic` source topic (default: `source`)
 * `KafkaConsumerGroupId` consumer group id (default: `flink-app`)
 * `S3BucketRegion` region of the S3 bucket containing the keystore and truststore
-* `KeystoreS3Bucket` name of the S3 bucket containing the keystore
+* `KeystoreS3Bucket` name of the S3 bucket containing the keystore, omitting `s3://` prefix
 * `KeystoreS3Path` path to the keystore object, omitting any trailing `/`
-* `TruststoreS3Bucket` name of the S3 bucket containing the truststore
+* `TruststoreS3Bucket` name of the S3 bucket containing the truststore, omitting `s3://` prefix
 * `TruststoreS3Path` path to the truststore object, omitting any trailing `/`
 * `KeystorePassSecret` and `KeystorePassSecretField` SecretManager secret ID and key containing the password of the keystore